 I am not saying that the password should be a long one.
 But using these combinations of different attributes are really hard to guess and decode as well.
 So, put up a password that is unique and the combination of the attributes are unpredictable.

 4. Two Step Verification

 In recent years, two-step verification is certainly a life savior in some cases.
-What it does is that it creates an additional security layer to your website.
+What it does is that it create an additional security layer to your website.
 You simply log in with your user ID and password.

 But two-step verification also generates a verification code and sends it to your phone.
 In this way, you will have control over your login sequence.
 Without you and your phone, no one can log in maliciously.
 WordFance free is good enough for 2FA along with other security.
 But If you have enough budget, you can go with iThemes Security because of the advanced 2FA feature.

 The multiple number of login attempts do hamper the integrity of the security.
 Also, logging in with different accounts on different devices can create a possible way of leaking information.